TurtleEngr/gitproj/doc/README.md

 needed to rip it out.
 Yeah, there are tools that will do it, but they are not trivial, and your repo should be "locked" for a few hours until it is repaired.
-Maybe a faster solution: create a new repo, from a cleaned up HEAD on all active branches, and delete the compromized repo.
+Maybe a faster solution: create a new repo, from a cleaned up HEAD on all active branches, and delete the compromised repo.
 Yeah, faster, but you've lost all your change history.

 That is one scenario.
-This tool won't help with removing large binary files, but it can help with a more common sceanario.
+This tool won't help with removing large binary files, but it can help with a more common scenario.
 Beginning developers don't realize they shouldn't be committing object files, exe files, log files, video files, or generated PDFs to the repository.
 Your snappy repo will start to become huge and